What You Need to Know About Nurse Licensure Compact States

 In fact, Salt Lake City area is a great place to pursue a nursing degree.
 Not only will you be attending an accredited nursing school with credentialed faculty, you will live in an amazing community with world-class entertainment and breathtaking outdoor activities.
-Check out the apartments that are in close proximity to our campus.

 Salt Lake City is one of the fastest-growing cities in the United States, with a healthy job market and economy.
 It is home to three of the state’s top 10 hospitals, so should you decide to stay in Utah after graduation, you have a promising job market to jump into.

 The Nurse Licensure Compact went into motion in 2000 to expand the mobility of nurses as part of the nation’s healthcare delivery system.
 Download the Nurse Licensure Compact map created by the National Council of State Boards of Nursing.

 As the number of states within the Nurse Licensure Compact has increased over time, a growing number of nurses have been able to practice their sought-after across state lines, while the public remains fully protected through the effective enforcement of licensure laws.

 Unlike single-state licenses where nurses must apply for and gain licensure in every state they plan to practice, a multistate license allows them to practice— both physically and electronically—in Nurse Licensure Compact states.
 However, these nurses remain subject to each state’s individual practice laws and rules.

 Watch the National Council of State Boards of Nursing’s video that explains the difference between single-state and multistate licensure.

 Nurses eligible for the multistate licensure are those that: